 David Thulstrup is an award-winning architect and designer whose refined and holistic approach to architecture, interiors and product design combines his Scandinavian heritage with a modern design language.

-As the founder and creative director of Studio David Thulstrup, David has completed an extensive portfolio worldwide ranging from residential architecture to restaurants, retail, hotels, furniture and lighting.
+David has completed an extensive portfolio worldwide ranging from residential architecture to restaurants, retail, hotels, furniture and lighting.
 His interior of Noma restaurant in Copenhagen, as well as winning multiple awards, set a design benchmark, melding elegant craft and comfort with a strong sense of place, or stedsans as it is expressed in Danish.

 David’s practice is grounded upon enduring Scandinavian values of honesty and humanism with a particular emphasis on materiality.
 A central tenet is a concern for how people feel.
 By taking a holistic approach to each aspect of a project David creates spaces where people are comfortable and embraced by their surroundings.
 Pivotal to this, is a deep understanding of how a space will be used or lived in.
 Designing that space from the inside out, David considers light, color, form and materials as architectural elements.